I’ve written about this before, but again I am confronted with a dilemma.

 3. Both schools use Net directories for bulk email communications

 4. Our after school program uses Imperisoft for registration

 5. We host our moodle using remote learner

 All of these systems directly support our school and they work.
 Perhaps more importantly, we could not host these services ourselves (and do a good job).

 I hope to add school website services and google applications to this list soon.

-Published on Wednesday, December 30, 2009 (8 years, 11 months, and 3 weeks ago).
+Published on Wednesday, December 30, 2009 (9 years, one month, and 3 weeks ago).
 Posted in: Educational Tech Design Leadership News